CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Method

 \section{Method}

-CHIPS ranks training samples for CPT by estimating, for each sample, how much a one-step update would decrease the evaluation loss on the target domain.
-We operationalize this idea along three tightly coupled components: (i) a curvature-aware proxy alignment score computed in CLIP’s end-point geometry (projection heads and temperature), (ii) a negative-pair curvature estimator that captures the second-order coupling induced by symmetric InfoNCE and scales via JL sketching, and (iii) two multiplicative weights for learnability and target-domain relevance, forming a single selection utility.
+CHIPS ranks training samples using an \textit{alignment} score that estimates how much a one-step update on a given sample would reduce the evaluation loss on the target domain, together with auxiliary \textit{learnability} and \textit{domain relevance} scores.
+More specifically, CHIPS consists of three tightly coupled components: (i) a curvature-aware proxy alignment score computed in CLIP’s end-point geometry, namely the projection heads and temperature; (ii) a negative-pair curvature estimator that captures the second-order coupling induced by symmetric InfoNCE and is made scalable through JL sketching; and (iii) two multiplicative weights for learnability and target-domain relevance, forming a single selection utility.
 Fig.~\ref{fig:workflow} provides the workflow of CHIPS.